jacebrowning/verchew/README.md

 # Overview

-This is an embeddable Python script to check the versions of your system dependencies.
+Verchew is an embeddable Python script to check the versions of your project's system dependencies.
+Its only external dependency is a Python interpreter, available on macOS and most linux-based operating systems.

 # Setup